A RetroSearch Logo

 chkdsk d: /f

 If it encounters errors, chkdsk pauses and displays messages.
 Chkdsk finishes by displaying a report that lists the status of the disk.
-You cannot open any files on the specified drive until chkdsk finishes.
+You can't open any files on the specified drive until chkdsk finishes.

 To check all files on a FAT disk in the current directory for noncontiguous blocks, type: